zhihil/Lessons/S18/Projects/nurltown/tutorials/creating_nurltown.md

 MAX_NUM_FOOD = 10
 ```

-**NOTE:** As we are working through this project, I will highly recommend that you are diligent about following:
+**NOTE:** As we are working through this project, I will highly recommend that you are diligent about the following:
 1. Write short descriptions at the top of files outlining its purpose and any special notes about the contents
 2. Write meaningful comments beside sections of code about its purpose and justifications for any numbers or formulae used.